thu2pham/StockForecasting/exams/final-exam-review.md

 ---

 ## Sampling (With Replacement, Without Replacement, Stratified).
 - In **sample with replacement**, the two sample values are independent.
 Practically, this means that what we get on the first one doesn't affect what we get on the second.
 Mathematically, this means that the covariance between the two is zero.
+When sampling is performed with replacement, it’s called bagging

 - In **sampling without replacement**, the two sample values aren't independent.
 Practically, this means that what we got on the for the first one affects what we can get for the second one.
 Mathematically, this means that the covariance between the two isn't zero.
+When sampling is performed without replacement, it’s called pasting.

 - In **stratified sampling**, the researcher divides the population into separate groups, called strata.
-Then, a probability sample (often a simple random sample ) is drawn from each group.
+Then, a probability sample (often a simple random sample ) is drawn from each group to guarantee the test set is representative of the overall population.
 Stratified sampling has several advantages over simple random sampling.

 [[1](https://web.ma.utexas.edu/users/parker/sampling/repl.htm)] [[2](https://stattrek.com/statistics/dictionary.aspx?definition=stratified_sampling)]